francabrera/ibmqx-user-guides/rst/full-user-guide/002-The_Weird_and_Wonderful_World_of_the_Qubit/002-Creating_superpositions.rst

 with the non-ideality due to shot noise and errors (if you ran it on a real experiment).
-You would not be alone thinking the :math:`H` gate is is like flipping a fair coin (it is the randomness that we all experience).
+You would not be alone thinking the :math:`H` gate is is like flipping a fair coin (it is the randomness that we all Experience).

 However, quantum randomness is much different.
 Lets see how.
 Let's run the experiment again, but this time with two :math:`H` gates in succession.